utshomax/postman-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-jenkins.md

 ## Create a Postman Collection

 For this example, you'll need a Postman Collection that contains a few requests with tests.
-For this example, you can import a sample "Hello World" collection into your workspace by selecting the **Run in Postman** button below.
+For this example, you can import a sample "Hello World" collection into your workspace by selecting this **Run in Postman** button.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.gw.postman.com/run-collection/92cc7527bbab2bedffbd?action=collection%2Fimport)